 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.
 Certain of the underwriters have in the past served as underwriters in securities offerings by SEACOR.
 Affiliates of certain of the underwriters have served as lenders under revolving credit facilities of SEACOR.
-In addition, affiliates of certain of the underwriters will serve as lenders under our senior secured revolving credit facility.
+In addition, affiliates of certain of the underwriters serve as lenders under our senior secured revolving credit facility.
+Prior to joining us, our Chief Executive Officer served as a managing director for one of the underwriters.